 What have we found by looking at data from Invatech Health's ATLAS eMAR system?

-Approximately 3/10 of individuals were prescribed at least one nephrotoxic medicine.
+Approximately 3/10 of individuals were prescribed at least one nephrotoxic medicine that was still live on the system (not archived).
+However, it should be should be noted that, as a limitation, this does not consider administration data - whether the individual is still taking the medicine as prescribed.
 The most common type of nephrotoxic medicine prescribed was diuretics, followed by ACE inhibitors (e.g. ramipril, used for high blood pressure) and NSAIDs (e.g. ibuprofen).
 Meanwhile 2/3 of individuals were prescribed either a nephrotoxic medicine or a medicine that requires the dose to be adjusted in individuals with poor kidney function.
 This emphasises the need for the medicines of individuals with CKD to be reviewed regularly, to ensure they are taking the appropriate dose for their level of kidney function.